AdamFehse/map-app/README.md

 - Add authentication and authorization for managing project data.
 - Integrate a cloud-hosted database for scalability.
 - Implement offline caching for the frontend.
-- Enhance map interactions and clustering for large datasets.
+- Enhance map interactions and clustering.
 - Integrate AI-powered analysis and project management features.

 ### Development Server